PIesPnuema/stl_implementation_practice/README.md

 # stl_implimitation_practice

-Recreating the std::containers and learning along the way.
+This repo is all about recreating the std::containers and learning along the way.
+Take a look around.
+All the container templates can be found inside the [include](https://github.com/PIesPnuema/stl_implimitation_practice/tree/main/include) directory.

 #### Sections: [Test](#test) | [Project_File_Structure](#project_file_structure) | [TODO](#todo)

 #### Test
-I have included a empty build directory for a place to build the tests.
+Unit Tests are included for each container on the repo.
+Any contribution should make sure each new feature works and has a UnitTest before pushing the addtions to github.
+The following is instructions on how to run the UnitTests.

 1. from root directory cd into the build directory:
 ```bash